MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 ### Connection issues

 The application user sees an error message similar to `Please check your connection and try again`.
 If this issue occurs regularly, see the [troubleshooting guide for Office](/microsoft-365/troubleshoot/authentication/connection-issue-when-sign-in-office-2016), which also uses WAM.

+### WAM error codes

+When errors with WAM occur, we recommend logging data from [`AdditionalExceptionData`](xref:Microsoft.Identity.Client.MsalException.AdditionalExceptionData*) and specifically [`BrokerErrorCode`](xref:Microsoft.Identity.Client.MsalException.BrokerErrorCode).
+This can help pinpoint specific issues with the configuration or the WAM component.